Representation of Women

 - Chairing.
 Abide by our Chairing Policy: DOCX / PDF.

-In addition, we ask all conference and event organisers to ensure that as much information about the disabled accessibility of venues is provided to potential participants at as early a stage as possible, e.g. on the relevant website or in the call for papers.
+The Society aims to maximize the accessibility to all of the events that it organizes or supports.
+We ask all conference and event organisers to ensure that as much information about the disabled accessibility of venues is provided to potential participants at as early a stage as possible, e.g. on the relevant website or in the call for papers.

 The BSPS/Forum meetings are held at a variety of venues at the London School of Economics; for specific accessibility information, see the event listings.
 See the LSE Accessibility Map for more information accessibility at the School more generally.